statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 ####General Rules on safety and environmental protection

 1. Any oil tanker involved in STS operations shall carry on board a Plan prescribing how to conduct STS operations (STS operations Plan) not later than the date of the first annual, intermediate or renewal survey of the ship to be carried out on or after 1 January 2011.
 Each oil tanker’s STS operations Plan shall be approved by the Administration.
 The STS operations Plan shall be written in the working language of the ship.
-2. The STS operations Plan shall be developed taking into account the information contained in the best practice guidelines for STS operations identified by the Organization<sup> 2) IMO’s “Manual on Oil Pollution, Section I, Prevention” as amended, and the ICS and OCIMF “Ship-to-ship Transfer Guide, Petroleum”, fourth edition, 2005. </sup> .
+2. The STS operations Plan shall be developed taking into account the information contained in the best practice guidelines for STS operations identified by the Organization .
 The STS operations Plan may be incorporated into an existing Safety Management System required by chapter IX of the International Convention for the Safety of Life at Sea, 1974, as amended, if that requirement is applicable to the oil tanker in question.
 3. Any oil tanker subject to this chapter and engaged in STS operations shall comply with its STS operations Plan.
-4. The person in overall advisory control of STS operations shall be qualified to perform all relevant duties, taking into account the qualifications contained in the best practice guidelines for STS operations identified by the Organization<sup> 3) IMO’s “Manual on Oil Pollution, Section I, Prevention” as amended, and the ICS and OCIMF “Ship-to-ship Transfer Guide, Petroleum”, fourth edition, 2005. </sup> .
+4. The person in overall advisory control of STS operations shall be qualified to perform all relevant duties, taking into account the qualifications contained in the best practice guidelines for STS operations identified by the Organization .
-5. Records<sup> 4) Revised Annex I of MARPOL chapters 3 and 4 (resolution MEPC.117(52)); requirements for recording bunkering and oil cargo transfer operations in the Oil Record Book, and any records required by the STS operations Plan. </sup> of STS operations shall be retained on board for three years and be readily available for inspection by a Party to the present Convention.
+5. Records of STS operations shall be retained on board for three years and be readily available for inspection by a Party to the present Convention.

 ### Regulation  42

 ####Notification

 1. Each oil tanker subject to this chapter that plans STS operations within the territorial sea, or the exclusive economic zone of a Party to the present Convention shall notify that Party not less than 48 hours in advance of the scheduled STS operations.
 Where, in an exceptional case, all of the information specified in paragraph 2 is not available not less than 48 hours in advance, the oil tanker discharging the oil cargo shall notify the Party to the present Convention, not less than 48 hours in advance that an STS operation will occur and the information specified in paragraph 2 shall be provided to the Party at the earliest opportunity.
-2. The notification specified in paragraph 1 of this regulation<sup> 5) The national operational contact point as listed in document MSC-MEPC.6/Circ.4 of 31 December 2007 or its subsequent amendments. </sup> shall include at least the following:
+2. The notification specified in paragraph 1 of this regulation shall include at least the following:

 .1. name, flag, call sign, IMO Number and estimated time of arrival of the oil tankers involved in the STS operations;